anastasiakrouglova/Master-Thesis/README.md

 The layout of the thesis is an expansion on the master's thesis of Gilles Castel.
 That, in turn, was inspired by the work of Edward Tufte.
 Feel free to use the latex code in this git repository as a template for your own content.

 ![2](https://github.com/anastasiakrouglova/Master-Thesis-Anastasia-Krouglova/assets/41705732/4c23d103-6f3c-4ff9-926d-4c83064fdf59)

-### Questions
-This thesis was created unders supervision of Geraint Wiggins, Nicholas Harley and Steven Homer at the AI Lab in Brussels.